okcodes/github-assets-to-s3/README.md

   contents: 'read'
 ```

-Important: If the draft you're trying to access is a "draft" release, you must use this permission:
+Important: If the draft you're trying to access is a "draft" release, you must use this permission even if you know in advance the release ID.
+Only using the
+'read' permission will fail with a 403 error "Resource not accessible by integration".

 ```yaml
 permissions: